 Receiving Stolen Property in Noblesville

-also punishable by law in Indiana under Indiana code 35-43-4-2, which
+property is also punishable by law in Indiana under Indiana code 35-43-4-2,

-property of another person, with the intent to deprive the other person
+over property of another person, with the intent to deprive the other

-of any part of its value or use, commits theft.”
-This statute has
+person of any part of its value or use, commits theft.”
+This statute

-been interpreted to mean the knowing, willful possession of stolen property
+has been interpreted to mean the knowing, willful possession of stolen

 Possession of stolen property is often referred to as a “wobbler”